 The Guildhall is accessible for disabled visitors, and has a fully functioning stair lift and disabled toilet, with baby changing facilities.
 There is no entrance fee but to ensure that the Guildhall is open when you plan to visit please telephone The Clerk to the Council on 01255 507211 between 9.30am – 1pm Monday, Wednesday or Friday.

 Harwich Town Council are unable to carry out fully conducted tours of the Guildhall, unless by prior arrangement, however you are welcome to visit us for a look round with a member of staff and brief history.
+The Harwich Society very kindly conducts full tours throughout the year for which the Guildhall is normally included.

 Hiring the Guildhall